abinit/abinit/doc/tutorial/gstore.md

 These settings are OK if you need to compute electronic properties such as the electron self-energy
 $\Sigma_\nk$ required for the ZPR or electronic transport calculations.
-For the phonon self-energy $\Pi_\qnu$, on the other hand, on should override the default behaviour using
+For the phonon self-energy $\Pi_\qnu$, on the other hand, one should override the default behaviour using

 ```
 gstore_kzone = "bz"